-Prior to registering for internship credit hours, students must successfully complete SOC 4390 Applied Sociology Seminar and an internship proposal to be reviewed by the Internship Proposal Committee (see the Internship Coordinator, Amber Gregory, for questions).
-Students will be required to submit their internship proposals to Dr. Yarosh by the announced deadline listed below.
+Prior to registering for internship credit hours, students must successfully complete SOC 4390 Applied Sociology Seminar and an internship proposal to be reviewed by the Internship Proposal Committee (see the Internship Coordinator, Dr Joseph Jakubek, for questions).
+Students will be required to submit their internship proposals to Dr. Jakubek by the announced deadline listed below.
 The Internship Proposal Committee will review and either accept, request revisions, or reject the proposals.
 Students are not allowed more than two submitted revisions of their proposals.
 After two revisions, it is an automatic rejection and students will have to reapply the following semester.

 If the deadline is not met or the student cannot complete the requested revisions, students MUST wait until the following semester (Fall or Spring semesters only) for approval – which means you CANNOT register for your internship until after the approval process has been completed.
 NO exceptions will be made!
 Students will NOT be able to begin an internship without committee approval of their proposal.

 (See Dr. Joseph Jakubek, Internship Coordinator, for specific instructions)

 DEADLINE FOR PROPOSAL SUBMISSIONS FOR INTERNSHIPS STARTING SPRING 2022 IS OCTOBER 22, 2021 BY 5PM.
 YOUR PROPOSAL SHOULD BE SUBMITTED ELECTRONICALLY BY E-MAIL TO DR. JOSEPH JAKUBEK, Internship Coordinator.